 \subsection{Advection Equation}

-For the Advection problem, Figure \ref{fig:advec2} shows us that very few terms where needed in this case.
+For the Advection problem, Figure \ref{fig:advec2} indicates that very few terms where needed.
 So much so that the ADAM step of METALIC-Seq-UCB has only one term, $I_{u_{avg}}$, the weaker form of the solution continuity.
-We again point out the benefit of METALIC in being able to sub select few terms out of many while still resulting in the best accuracy as seen in Figures \ref{fig:advec1} \& \ref{fig:advec3} which show that METALIC-Seq-UCB uses the fewest number of terms but has the best error.
-This emphasizes that more terms are not always better as the loss landscape in terms of optimization can become more complex.
+We again point out the benefit of METALIC in being able to sub-select few terms out of many while still resulting in the best accuracy as seen in Figures \ref{fig:advec1} \& \ref{fig:advec3} which show that METALIC-Seq-UCB uses the fewest number of terms but has the best error.
+This emphasizes that more interface terms are not always better since the loss landscape can become more complex from an optimization standpoint.
 Another interesting feature is that the first derivative in space ($u_x$) is chosen more than the first derivative in time ($u_t$) despite the subdomain split being in time.
 This is opposite of the Poisson results in which the derivative normal to the interface ($u_y$), representing the flux, was chosen in all cases.
 Both terms, $u_t$ and $u_x$ are part of the PDE with flux simply being $u$, but the tangential derivative $u_x$ appears to be a much more meaningful term when it comes to propagating the wave through the interface.
 There are also no second order terms which was the case with Poisson.